Thursday, April 19, 2018

-Gather along by the black bears for an informal mixer from 6 to 6:45 p.m. in the gardens followed by his presentation and Q&A in the Safari Canyon open-air theater from 7 until 8 p.m.
+We'll gather for an informal mixer from 6 to 6:45 p.m. followed by his presentation and Q&A in the Safari Canyon open-air theater from 7 until 8 p.m.
 Please dress comfortably for this evening outdoors.
 RSVP TODAY.

 Cost: General Public: $10 (pay at door) | Naples Zoo Members: Free | RSVP TODAY.